xinqikhong/TelegramBot-Newscopia/README.md

 ## JavaDoc
 http://localhost:63342/assignment-1-xinqikhong/JavaDoc/my/uum/package-summary.html

+Note: The program is deployed on an AWS VPS.<br />
+If want to run the program on a local machine, the BOT_TOKEN and API_KEY need to be set as system environment variables.<br />

 ## References (Not less than 10)
 Geers, S. (2020).
 News Consumption across Media Platforms and Content.<br />